babel/website/docs/core.md

 that callers will take the config's `.options`, manipulate it as they see fit and pass it back to Babel again.

+This function accepts one additional option as part of the options object in addition to the standard [options](#options): `showIgnoredFiles`.
+When set to true, `loadPartialConfig` always returns a result when a file is ignored, rather than `null`.
+This is useful in order to allow the caller to access the list of files that influenced this outcome, e.g. for watch mode.
+The caller can determine whether a file was ignored based on the returned `fileHandling` property.

 * `babelrc: string | void` - The path of the [file-relative configuration](config-files.md#file-relative-configuration) file, if there was one.
 * `babelignore: string | void` - The path of the `.babelignore` file, if there was one.
 * `config: string | void` - The path of the [project-wide config file](config-files.md#project-wide-configuration) file, if there was one.